kubesphere-retired/docs.kubesphere.io/content/v2.1/en/developer/s2i-template.md

 ---
-title: "Preparing the Development Environment"
+title: "Custom S2I Template"
-keywords: 'kubernetes, docker, helm, jenkins, istio, prometheus'
+keywords: 'kubernetes, source-to-image, kubesphere, ci/cd'
-description: ''
+description: 'How to customize the builder image template for application'
 ---

 When you are familiar with [Source-to-Image (S2I)](../../quick-start/source-to-image), you can customize the builder image template (i.e. S2I/B2I template) based on your project to extend the S2I.
 There are some commmon-used built-in image buider templates including [Python](https://github.com/kubesphere/s2i-python-container/), [Java](https://github.com/kubesphere/s2i-java-container/), etc. KubeSphere 2.1.1 allows you to custom B2I template.